-And since it is equipped with mounting points, it can serve as an integrated structural element of high precision scientific, optical assembly, coordinate measuring, and industrial machines.
-Customarily, the plates are rectangular, square, or round, but they can be cut to any shape.
+Since it is equipped with mounting points, it can serve as an integrated structural element of high-precision scientific, optical assembly, coordinate measuring, and industrial machines.
+Customarily, the plates are rectangular, square, or round, but they can be cut into any shape.

 21. Torque Meter

 Akin to a dynamometer, a torque meter is used in research and development, manufacturing, field environment, laboratory, and more.
-Originated to operate in torsion, the units are measured either in kilograms or Newton.
+Originating to operate in torsion, the units are measured either in kilograms or in Newton.

 On the hunt for a measuring tool for viewing invisible areas?
 Then consider adding a borescope to your toolkit.

-What’s particularly impressive about it is that it lets you see inside a tunnel or wall without destroying them.
+What’s particularly impressive about it is that it lets you see inside a tunnel or wall without destroying it.
 In addition, it provides accurate results, which is the icing on the cake.

 Without a doubt, it’s one of the most valuable tools in a plethora of professions.
 Though it is available in three types, videoscope is the most preferred option among people.
 Simply put, it boasts a thin and pliable optical fiber that makes it possible for people to invade concealed areas to detect issues.

 All in all, it’s a cost-effective measuring device that saves a lot of time and effort on such activities.